 Understanding JWST Data Files

 JWST data files share a basic structure with slight variations that depend on observing mode or instrument used.
-Their particular format depends on the stage of the JWST Science Calibration Pipeline Overview where they were created.
+The format depends on the stage of the JWST Science Calibration Pipeline where it was created.

-See also: Getting Started with JWST Data (V1), File Header Contents
+See also: Getting Started with JWST Data, File Header Contents, JWST Data Associations